• Skip to primary navigation

 Ingredients Overview:

-• Milk (of your choice).
-For a vegan matcha latte, use non-dairy milk.
-I like using almond milk or coconut milk since the flavour of almonds and coconut pairs really well with matcha.
+• Milk of choice: For a vegan matcha latte, use dairy-free milk.
+I like using unsweetened almond milk, oat milk or coconut milk since the flavour of almonds and coconut pairs really well with matcha.

-• Sweetener (optional and to your liking).
-For a non-refined and vegan-friendly sweetener, I suggest using maple syrup.
+• Sweetener (optional and to your liking): For a non-refined and vegan-friendly sweetener, I suggest using pure maple syrup.

 Blender Method:

-To make a Matcha Latte in your high powered blender, add the milk of your choice, matcha powder, vanilla or almond extract (if using) and sweetener to the jar of your blender.
+1. To make a blender Matcha latte, add the milk of your choice, matcha powder, vanilla or almond extract (if using) and sweetener to the jar of your blender.

 Stovetop Method:

-In each mug, add one teaspoon of matcha powder with a little bit of hot water.
-Whisk the matcha and water to make a thick smooth paste.
+2. In each mug, add one teaspoon of matcha tea powder with a little bit of hot water.
+Using a bamboo whisk or other small whisk, combine the matcha and water to make a thick smooth paste.

-Add hot milk into the paste and stir.
+3. Add hot milk into the paste and stir.
 If desired, add a sweetener to taste.
-If you own a milk frother, you could use it to froth the top of your latte.
+If you own a handheld milk frother, you could use it to froth the top of your latte.

 Calories in a Matcha Latte:

-The amount of calories in your matcha latte will depend on which milk you use as well as the amount of sweetener chosen.
+The amount of calories in your homemade cup of matcha latte will depend on which milk you use as well as the amount of sweetener chosen.
 When using 1% dairy milk, and no sweetener, there are 114 calories in one serving of this Matcha Tea Latte.

 Enjoy!